-Choosing the right bike can sometimes be agonizing.
+Choosing the right bike can be agonizing.
 I’ve made those tough decisions over the past few years.
 I’ve been on plenty of rides where both gravel bikes and mountain bikes were present, and I've experimented with different gravel bikes and even a hardtail 29er mountain bike.

+I've returned to a faster and more efficient gravel bike because I want every advantage possible.
 Gravel riding is still evolving.
 And I'm always evolving as a rider.
-Whatever bike I'm on, the most important thing is that it can put a smile on my face.
+Whatever bike you're on, the most important thing is that it can put a smile on your face.
 The only gravel "rule" you should worry about is having fun.

 Have you used a mountain bike for gravel riding or a gravel bike on mountain bike trails?
 What bike do you choose and why?
 Let us know in the comments!